Swimming Pool Heat Pumps and Pool Heaters

 This hot gas is then passed through a heat exchanger which has the pool water flowing around the hot refrigerant gas causing heat to be transferred to the pool water

-For every £1 that you spend on electricity with a heat pump, approximately £5 will go into your pool.
+For every £1 that you spend on electricity with a heat pump, approximately £5 to £14 of heat will go into your pool.
 The electricity to the heat pump simply powers the fan and compressor.
 The system takes heat from the surroundng air and transfers it to the pool using the refrigeration cycle.

 At 1 a unit of electrical energy (you pay for) runs the compressor which sucks evaporating freon gas from the liquid filled evaporator tube.
 This causes a strong cooling effect (just like sweat evaporates from you skin & cools you off).
 The gas picks up four units of heat (FREE) from the air flowing over the outside of the evaporator tubes.